 Can narcissistic people with any variation of Anti-Social Personality Disorder like Narcopaths, Sociopaths, or Psychopaths love other people?
 The short version of the answer is sort of — but not really.

 If he or she has NPD or ASPD, the range of emotion is limited biologically to the point there is little to no capacity for empathy.
-As such, while he can learn to imitate love and can love bomb or hoover as a skill, emotionally they never experience what we think of as love — meaning caring about another people’s best interest or well being.
+As such, while he can learn to imitate love and can love bomb or hoover as a skill, emotionally they never experience what we think of as love — meaning caring about another person’s best interest or well being.

 Egocentrism functionally limits their capacity to think or feel their way through things.
 They observe and mimic to manipulate and con, but their competitive nature causes them to miss the point entirely of human social activity.